Richard Widmark: Film and television

 Widmark's first movie appearance was in the 1947 film noir Kiss of Death, as the giggling, sociopathic villain Tommy Udo.
 In his most notorious scene, Udo pushed a woman in a wheelchair (played by Mildred Dunnock) down a flight of stairs to her death.
 Widmark was almost not cast.
 He said, "The director, Henry Hathaway, didn't want me.
 I have a high forehead; he thought I looked too intellectual."
 Hathaway was overruled by studio boss Darryl F. Zanuck.
 "Hathaway gave me kind of a bad time," recalled Widmark.
-Kiss of Death was a commercial and critical success: Widmark won the Golden Globe Award for New Star of the Year - Actor, and was nominated for the Academy Award for Best Supporting Actor for his performance.
+Nonetheless, Kiss of Death was a commercial and critical success: Widmark won the Golden Globe Award for New Star of the Year - Actor, and was nominated for the Academy Award for Best Supporting Actor for his performance.

 Widmark followed Kiss of Death with other villainous performances in the films noir The Street with No Name and Road House, and the Western Yellow Sky (all 1948), the latter film with Gregory Peck and Anne Baxter.
 Another standout villainous role was in the racial melodrama No Way Out (1950), with Sidney Poitier in his film debut.
 Widmark and Poitier became good friends and worked in a number of films together in later years.